carlosadriannaalavila/clientserver/README.md

 - After that, two mail will go to your inbox in your email addres especified in the registry if you used a check payment method you must go to your back-office go to Orders->Orders->"Select the order and upate the state of your purchase to Payment Accepted".
 - There will be another pair of mails, one of the contains the link to your file (you must download your file).
 - Click the link "Servicio de llaves".
-- Once in the webpage you must introduce your username and your Reference, wich is in the mail.
+- Once in the webpage you must introduce your username and your Reference, which is in the mail.

 --------------------
 7.- Conclusions